stastnypremysl/Mines3D/README.md

 After that, install a virtual Android machine, optimally with version 7.
 You can use a real device too, but there must be installed Android newer then 4.4.
 A widescreen is required.

 ### Building and running
-Than download repository, open root folder as project in Android Studio and do clean'n'build.
+Download repository and open root folder as project in Android Studio.
+Do Grandle sync and clean'n'build.
 After that, you can try run it on device.